Lecrapouille/OpenGLCppWrapper/README.md

 * Add [Model View Projection](http://www.opengl-tutorial.org/beginners-tutorials/tutorial-3-matrices/) matrices in your vertex shader.
 * Bind your VAO to your GLProgram.
-* Use the Movable class to place (translate, rotate, scale) your first cube in the scene: this will create a 4x4 Matrix.
+* Use the Transformable class to place (translate, rotate, scale) your first cube in the scene: this will create a 4x4 Matrix.
 * Apply this matrix to your shader uniform matrix named "model" of the Model View Projection.
 * Draw the first cube.
-* Use again the Movable for placing the second cube: redo the three previous steps but this time, draw the second cube (update movable, apply a matrix to uniform, draw).
+* Use again the Transformable for placing the second cube: redo the three previous steps but this time, draw the second cube (update transformable, apply a matrix to uniform, draw).
 * See my [examples](https://github.com/Lecrapouille/OpenGLCppWrapper/blob/master/examples/README.md) directory to know how to do it concretely.

 With this method, for this example, you will save GPU memory by avoiding storing an additional VAO and all its VBOs needed for drawing a cube.